NexxusDrako313/GrindyScience/README.md

 # Grindy Science
 Hey, Space Program Managers!
 Are you tired of science being too easy?
-Get Grindy Science today and recieve 25% of the science cap at any one time!
+Get Grindy Science today and recieve 33% of the possible science at any one time!
 Requires ModuleManager

 This mod requires ModuleManager, as it's a simple MM config.